jkurian/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:3000/>.
 4. Go to <http://localhost:3000/> in your browser.

+OR

+1. Visit https://polar-dawn-96141.herokuapp.com/ to see a live prototype.

 AND

 Login with the email user@example.com and the password user.
-Encryption and registration features to be added in the future.
+Encryption, registration, and liking features to be added in the future.

 ## Dependencies